haliphax/aethersprite/README.md

 - `alias`
   Manage aliases for other commands
-- `lobotomy`
-  Disable other commands per-server and per-channel
 - `only`
   Only allow whitelisted commands in a channel
 - `settings`
   Manipulate the bot's settings
+- `yeet`
+  Disable other commands per-server and per-channel

 [Back to top](#aethersprite)